Skip to content

 3. Gather all the documentation for your boat, including the title/deed, registration, mooring permit (if applicable), insurance information, and take lots of photos from different angles of your boat’s pre-hurricane condition.

 If a hurricane is coming your way and you need to put your plan into action, we want you to be as prepared as possible.
 For those who may not know, a Hurricane Watch indicates that hurricane conditions are possible in the next 48 hours, while a Hurricane Warning means these conditions will definitely happen within 36 hours.
 A watch is usually announced first, and this is when you should start implementing your hurricane plan.
-There are few resources here on St. Croix to haul your boat our and store it on the hard in the event of a storm, so we spoke with Kyle Lajoie at Gallows Bay Marine Store about what boat owners should do to get ready for a hurricane.
-Here’s what Kyle (and several other reputable sources) recommended:
+There are few resources here on St. Croix to haul your boat our and store it on the hard in the event of a storm, here’s what several reputable sources recommended:

 Clear Topside & Reduce Windage